debloper/piosk/README.md

 1. Ensure username, hostname etc. are configured
 2. Check ethernet/WiFi works & has internet access
 3. Enable [desktop auto login](https://www.raspberrypi.com/documentation/computers/configuration.html#boot-options) (set by default on RPi OS)
+4. Ensure it's using Wayland with Wayfire compositor
-4. Ensure screen does not timeout & adjust brightness
+5. Ensure screen does not timeout & adjust brightness
-5. Ensure SSH is working if you want to install remotely
+6. Ensure SSH is working if you want to install remotely

 [^1]: That is to say... boot into `runlevel 5` or `graphical.target` and not in console mode &mdash; it's **NOT** a recommendation to use the 3.4GB boot image named [Raspberry Pi OS Desktop](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-desktop)